 26 June 2023

-The importance of localising content
+The importance of localising elearning content

-At Dynamic, as well as the range of actors we use as presenters in modules, we also use the latest AI technologies to create audio and video narrators for our elearning modules in multiple languages.
+Not only that, we use the latest AI technologies to create audio and video narrators for our elearning modules in multiple languages.
 Using AI presenters and narrators helps us create engaging and personalised content that is just as relevant to non-English speaking audiences as any other content we produce.
 We have also implemented a feature that allows users to choose their buddy, the person who overlays the content and talks to the user throughout the module.
 Using AI presenters, we are able to offer multiple buddy options in different languages without the need for extensive recording, editing and individual scene creation.

 Our localisation experience with industry-leading clients